CSC2548/image_caption_gan/README.md

 # TODO list:
 * done: train/test split
+* disc architecture
+* disc train
+* gen arch change
+* gen train

+# Might use:
-* resize 64 by 64 images and change alexnet arch for 64 by 64 images
+* resize 64 by 64 images and change alexnet arch for 64 by 64 images or 128
-* add GAN parts

 # Image Captioning